tpapp/julia-repl/README.md

 `C-c C-e` | invoke `@edit` on region (when applicable) or line `C-c C-d` | invode `@doc` on symbol

+Also, note that `C-x C-j` switches to *line* mode, where you can kill/yank, move around the buffer, etc. `C-c C-j` switches back.

 ## Limitations

 There should be a way to send function definitions without selecting them.